How to Sell Your Business

 -

-Personal Wealth, Asset Protection & Tax Awareness (Before You List your Company for Sale)
+Personal Wealth & Tax Awareness (Before You List your Company for Sale)

 What you keep after a sale of your business depends on early planning.
 This lesson explains why your CPA and/or wealth advisor must be involved before selling, how tax strategy and timing affect proceeds, and how coordinated planning protects your long-term financial outcome.